atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 6 Denis Noble/README.md

 ### About the COMBAT Consortium 💪

 The COMBAT Consortium is working to understand why some patients become severely ill with COVID-19.
-We aim to use this knowledge to help identify more effective biomarkers and support the development of targeted therapies to improve outcomes for patients.
+The overarching aim of COMBAT is to use this knowledge to help identify more effective biomarkers and support the development of targeted therapies to improve outcomes for patients.

-Here we provide a web tool to visualize the results of deep immune phenotyping in peripheral blood, showing findings for patient donors with COVID-19 of varying severity and comparing them with results from patients with influenza and sepsis, as well as healthy donors.

 ---